CeereMugambi/system-engineering_devops/shell_permissions/README.md

-Script that creates a file
+Scrippt that adds execute permission to file1